jdegand/link-sharing-app-frontend/README.md

 - Instead of using a guard for the `register` and `login` pages, I can check for the auth signal in the constructor and redirect if the auth signal is not `undefined`.
 I got the idea from looking at this [Github project](https://github.com/joshuamorony/angularstart-chat/blob/main/src/app/auth/login/login.component.ts).
 - Since auth signal is only saved in memory, a refresh or typing a URL erases the signal state.
 By persisting the auth signal, you can add a guard to `register` and `login`.
 A user visits the routes but sees nothing on the page besides the navbar.
 - Using a signal for authentication state is a [new strategy](https://www.youtube.com/watch?v=R8a8ituFkls).
 See this [video](https://www.youtube.com/watch?v=foUS5JlDlCs) for how signals and RxJs can work together for authentication.
 - An implementation choice between including the profile image inside the other form or having the image inside another form.
-If it is separate, you would potentially need to make multiple api requests for the preview page.
+If it is separate, you would potentially need to make multiple API requests for the preview page.
 - Primeng file upload doesn't appear to need to be inside a form.
 You can complete the upload with an async function or use the `url` action.
 - `computed` menubar fragments can be missing on navigation.
-I can use `visible` to have the links add when the fragment is available.
+I can use `visible` to have the links added when the fragment is available.
 I would have no routes visible, as I wanted to add a fragment to every route I have.
 - I don't think the fragments are `recomputed` inside `computed` or `effect`.
 See this [Stack Overflow](https://stackoverflow.com/questions/76312588/angular-effects-and-conditional-use-of-signals).
 - I changed to use `effect` in the navbar component.  `computed` is not intended to have conditionals.
 - When you first login from the [realworld API](https://realworld-docs.netlify.app/docs/specs/frontend-specs/api), the response doesn't have an `id`.
 I changed the fragment to `username`.
 The fragment is missing on the `links` page only (the first navigation).
 It doesn't matter what route you navigate to, the fragment will not be added to *any* route on first navigation.
 I guess I need to read the signal inside the submit functions and add the user `id` to the payload.
-I can use fragment on other routes.
+I can use `fragment` on other routes.
-- I may replace my use of signals for auth state and use an Observable approach instead.
+- I may replace my use of signals for the auth state and use an Observable approach instead.
 - I could try to localize the menubars on each page again.
 - I used [FileUpload](https://primeng.org/fileupload) to save a profile picture.
-- I did not add the `FileUpload` to the existing form.
+- I did not add the `FileUpload` component to the existing form.
 It is separate.
 I used the `url` action to send the file to the backend.
 I used the `onUpload` and `onError` methods to handle successful and unsuccessful API responses.
 - I ran into a problem where the input did not clear the file name and allow for other requests.
 The `FileUpload` does not take multiple files, but a user should be able to change profile pictures, as often as they'd like.
 On the backend, I may have to look into adding a function that removes `orphan` images that are not tied to any user account.
 - To reset the file input, I used a `ViewChild` ref.
-I tried to pass a form template variable on the file input to the `onUpload` function and call the `clear` method inside that function, but it did not work although the file was correctly saved.  `ViewChild` was an easy way to grab the template variable and I could call the `clear` method on the `ViewChild` variable.
+I tried to pass a form template variable on the file input to the `onUpload` function and call the `clear` method inside that function, but it did not work, although the file was correctly saved.  `ViewChild` was an easy way to grab the template variable, and I could call the `clear` method on the `ViewChild` variable.
 I had to use `any` for the TypeScript type.
 I will need to look more into the proper typing for the `ViewChild` variable.
 - Keeping the file data separate affects the mappings between entities.
-You can have a `FileData` class and have a `OneToOne` mapping between that and the `User` class.
+You can have a `FileData` class and a `OneToOne` mapping between that and the `User` class.
 I have also thought about creating an intermediate `Profile` class and using that class to hold all the necessary data and the mappings.
 I have also thought about adding all the mapping references to the `User` object.
 - Ultimately, the mapping may not matter if I build a `DTO` object to send back the necessary info for the `preview` component.
 You can query the database for the required objects and build a DTO that eliminates the need for multiple API requests in the frontend.
 - `markAllAsTouched` -> good to use to show inline form errors ?